Kuremaa: History

 The first known mention of Kuremaa is in historical records dated 1582, where it is referred to as Korymek.
 Other names used in historical texts include Kurremois, Jensel, and Jenselhof.
 According to Herbert Ligi, a noted Estonian historian, Johann Wrangel established a manor at Kuremaa in the middle of the 16th century.
 The region fell to the Polish at the end of the Livonian War and the manor was passed to Andreas Chotkowsky, but later returned to the Wrangel family when Fabian Wrangel bought it in 1598.
 The manor farm went through a number of possessions in the following centuries, and during its most successful periods supported a large number of peasants.

 People

 Estimated population in 2009 was 367 inhabitants.
-The lake's beach is the only public one in the county and draws many visitors, so many of the residents of Kuremaa today are employed in the tourism and hospitality industries, such as running guest houses, operating water sports on the lake, and managing and maintaining the manor house and its grounds for visitors.
+The lake's beach draws many visitors, so many of the residents of Kuremaa today are employed in the tourism and hospitality industries, such as running guest houses, operating water sports on the lake, and managing and maintaining the manor house and its grounds for visitors.